Darmo117/ImageDatabase/README.md

 ---

-**Important: Do not use non-ASCII letters in tag names as the query analyser currently doesn't recognize them.**
-It'll be fixed in version 3.0 (hopefully).

 If you encounter an unexpected error, check the error log located in `logs/error.log` and see if there's an error.
 You can send me a message with the error and a description of how you got this error, that would be really appreciated!